 Examples of our work

-Congo – collaborate with Africa Inter-Mennonite Mission (AIMM) to support Congolese churches through leadership training, women’s literacy programs, and humanitarian aid.
+Congo – We collaborate with Africa Inter-Mennonite Mission (AIMM) to support Congolese churches through leadership training, women’s literacy programs, and humanitarian aid.

 - A Congolese pastor overcomes fear of preaching in remote communities